 Chronic TMJ pain often comes from damaged or degenerated tissue inside your jaw joint.
 The ligaments that hold the joint in place get stretched or torn.
 The disc that cushions the joint slips out of position.
 Your surrounding muscles work overtime to compensate, which creates more pain and tension.

-PRF doesn’t just numb that pain.
+PRF does not just numb that pain.
 It delivers concentrated healing signals directly to the damaged area.
 The growth factors tell your body’s own stem cells to show up and start repairing tissue.
 Over time, ligaments tighten up.
 Inflammation goes down.
 Your joint stabilizes naturally.

 For some patients, that natural healing is enough to avoid surgery entirely.